Psykotikism/Mutant_Tanks/README.md

 ### Main Features
 1. How do I enable/disable the plugin in certain game modes?

+You have 2 options:

+- Enable/disable in certain game mode types.
+- Enable/disable in specific game modes.

+For option 1:

+You must add numbers up together.

+For option 2:

 You must specify the game modes in the das_enabledgamemodes and das_disabledgamemodes convars.

 Here are some scenarios and their outcomes:

 - Scenario 1
 ```
+st_gamemodetypes "1" // The plugin is enabled for all Campaign modes only (coop, mutation1, etc.).
 st_enabledgamemodes "" // The plugin is enabled in all game modes.
 st_disabledgamemodes "coop" // The plugin is disabled in Campaign mode.

-Outcome: The plugin works in every game mode except in Campaign mode.
+Outcome: The plugin works in every Campaign-based game mode like "mutation1" except "coop" mode.
 ```
 - Scenario 2
 ```
+st_gamemodetypes "8" // The plugin is enabled for all Scavenge modes only (teamscavenge, scavenge, etc.)
 st_enabledgamemodes "coop" // The plugin is enabled in only Campaign mode.
 st_disabledgamemodes "" // The plugin is not disabled at all.

-Outcome: The plugin works only in Campaign mode.
+Outcome: The plugin works in every Scavenge-based game mode like "teamscavenge" and "scavenge" modes.
 ```
 - Scenario 3
 ```
+st_gamemodetypes "0" // The plugin is enabled for all game mode types.
 st_enabledgamemodes "coop,versus" // The plugin is enabled in only Campaign and Versus modes.
 st_disabledgamemodes "coop" // The plugin is disabled in Campaign mode.